cassiomolin/http-patch-spring/README.md

 ## Bonus: Decoupling the domain model from the API model

 The models that represent the _domain_ of our application and the models that represent the _data handled by our API_ are (or at least should be) _different concerns_ and should be _decoupled_ from each other.
-We don't want to break our API clients when we add, remove or rename a field from the application domain model.<sup>**</sup>
+We don't want to break our API clients when we add, remove or rename a field from the application domain model.<sup name="a2">[2](#f2)</sup>

 While our service layer operates over the domain/persistence models, our API controllers should operate over a different set of models.
 As our domain/persistence models evolve to support new business requirements, for example, we may want to create new versions of the API models to support these changes.
 We also may want to deprecate the old versions of our API as new versions are released.
 And it's perfectly possible to achieve when the things are _decoupled_.